shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Bond Disdain

 At level 3, you can disrupt others who are casting spells in your bonded schools.
-Whenever a creature casts a spell, you may use your reaction to apply a Bond Disdain option to it:
+Whenever you or another creature casts a spell, you may spend 1 spell point to apply a Bond Disdain option that you learned to it:

 -   Costly: Double the amount of spell slots and/or spell points spent to cast this spell.
 -   Close: Half this spell’s cast range.